conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 We will explain the ``package_id()`` method later and explain how you can customize the way the package ID for the package is calculated.
-You can also check the :ref:`Conanfile's methods reference<conan_conanfile_methods>` if you want to know how this method works in more detail.
+You can also check the :ref:`Conanfile's methods reference<reference_conanfile_methods>` if you want to know how this method works in more detail.

 Read more